-Similar to that in figure~\ref{fig:3bandBIC-2D}(b), figure~\ref{fig:3bandBIC-2D}(e) show another critical point corresponding to an accidental degeneracy of three guided-mode resonances, necessitating a four-band model to fully describe the interactions.
-Furthermore, in order to obtain the far-field polarization of resonant states away from the high-symmetry line, both polarizations $\sigma = 1,2$ should be included, thereby doubling the number of relevant Bloch states.
-Consequently, the minimal Hilbert space has a dimensionality of 6 for the three-band model, or 8 for the four-band model if considering the far-field polarization off the high-symmetry line.
+Similar to the case in figure~\ref{fig:3bandBIC-2D}(b), figure~\ref{fig:3bandBIC-2D}(e) shows another critical point corresponding to an accidental degeneracy of three guided-mode resonances, necessitating a four-band model to fully describe the interactions.
+Furthermore, to obtain the far-field polarisation of resonant states away from the high-symmetry line, both polarisations $\sigma = 1,2$ should be included, thereby doubling the number of relevant Bloch states.
+Consequently, the minimal Hilbert space has a dimensionality of 6 for the three-band model, or 8 for the four-band model, when considering the far-field polarisation off the high-symmetry line.